akretion/openobject-doc-book-br/3/index.rst

 .. and the authors assume no responsibility for errors or omissions, or for damages
 .. resulting from the use of the information contained herein.

 ..
-Published by Open Object Press, Grand Rosière, Belgium
+Published by Open Object Press, Grand RosiÃšre, Belgium